 Pros

-- Dishwasher safe design.
+- Dishwasher safe for easy cleanup.

 Cons